gorkafraga/Guides/README.md

 # GUIDES
-Quick guides on a variety of tools
+Quick tutorials and links to documentations on a variety of tools.